Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Introduction

 \section{Introduction}

-[H-II:1] ``Absent the magnetic field, neither solar activity nor magnetic storms -- the solar and terrestrial sources of [variable conditions referred to as space weather \regfootnote{For introductions to the impacts of space weather on society and its technological infrastructure we refer to Chs.~H-II:2, H-II:12, and~H-V:1-5.} -- would exist. \ldots] Although in principle fossil magnetic fields could have remained from the creation of the Solar System, this appears not to be the case.
+\ors[II:1] ``Absent the magnetic field, neither solar activity nor magnetic storms -- the solar and terrestrial sources of [variable conditions referred to as space weather \regfootnote{For introductions to the impacts of space weather on society and its technological infrastructure we refer to Chs.~II:2, II:12, and~H-V:1-5.} -- would exist. \ldots] Although in principle fossil magnetic fields could have remained from the creation of the Solar System, this appears not to be the case.
 Witness the 22-year magnetic cycle of the Sun and the reversals of the Earth's magnetic field.
-On shorter time scales, the magnetic topography of the solar surface changes so rapidly that it must be monitored constantly as input for space weather forecasts.\activity{Look up magnetic maps of the solar surface (such as made with the HMI instrument on NASA's Solar Dynamics Observatory) and make a movie at an image cadence of a few hours; one option to do so is to use \href{https://helioviewer.org}{HelioViewer}.
-Compare one for 2013--2014 (near cycle maximum, with multiple sunspot groups dispersing into the surrounding network of small-scale flux patterns) to 2017--2018 (around cycle minimum, with only the small scales on the disk). }
+On shorter time scales, the magnetic topography of the solar surface changes so rapidly that it must be monitored constantly as input for space weather forecasts.\activity{{\em Look up} magnetic maps of the solar surface (such as made with the HMI instrument on NASA's Solar Dynamics Observatory) and make a movie at an image cadence of a few hours and a duration of one week; you could use \href{https://helioviewer.org}{HelioViewer} or an \href{https://ccmc.gsfc.nasa.gov/iswa/}{ISWA cygnet}.
+Compare one for 2013--2014 (near cycle maximum, with multiple sunspot groups dispersing into the surrounding network of small-scale flux patterns) to 2017--2018 (around cycle minimum, with only the small scales on the disk).
+Note the changes that you see in the movie and time time and length scales of these changes. \mylabel{act:hmimovie}}

 [The contrast between magnetic variability and gravitational persistence has its origin in the sources of the two fields: the magnetic field, ${\bf B}$, has its origin in a variable source, namely the relative motion of differently charged particles, while the gravitational field, ${\bf g}$, springs forth from a conserved (positive definite) source.]
-The conserved source of the gravitational field is mass, as can be seen in the [non-relativistic] field equations\indexit{field equations| gravity} that apply to the gravitational field:
+The conserved source of the gravitational field is mass, as can be seen in the [non-relativistic] field equations\indexit{field equations!gravity} that apply to the gravitational field: